-Gyopari et al (2014) provide a detailed description of the conceptual hydrogeological model for the Kapiti Coast.
+Gyopari, Mzila and Hughes (2012) provides a detailed description of the conceptual hydrogeological model for the Kapiti Coast.
 In summary, this analysis indicates that groundwater occurs in three distinctive hydrogeological settings, each with a characteristic pattern of groundwater/surface water interaction:

 - Shallow unconfined Holocene (Q1) sand aquifers along the seaward margin of the coastal plain.
-These unconfined aquifers exhibit significant interaction with lowland streams and wetlands; - Shallow, moderate to highly permeable unconfined aquifers hosted in recent (Q1) alluvium adjacent to rivers and streams draining the Tararua Range.
-These unconfined aquifers exhibit a high degree of hydraulic connection to the major river systems draining across the coastal plain; and - Deeper semi-confined and confined aquifers occurring within the late Quaternary fluvioglacial outwash gravel sand and gravel deposits (Q2-Q8) underlying a majority of the coastal plain.
-These aquifer system exhibit a significant degree of hydraulic connection to overlying unconfined aquifers.
+These unconfined aquifers exhibit significant interaction with lowland streams and wetlands on the coastal plain; - Shallow, moderate to highly permeable unconfined aquifers hosted in recent (Q1) alluvium adjacent to rivers and streams draining the Tararua Range.
+These unconfined aquifers exhibit a high degree of hydraulic connection to the major river systems draining across the coastal plain; and - Semi-confined and confined aquifers occurring within the late Quaternary fluvioglacial outwash gravel sand and gravel deposits (Q2-Q8) underlying a majority of the coastal plain.
+These aquifer system exhibit a degree of hydraulic connection to overlying unconfined aquifers.

-Figure 1 shows a simplified geological map of the Kapiti Coast area.
+Figure 3.1 shows a simplified geological map of the Kapiti Coast area.